samkush/devTinder/homework.md

 - Improve db shema - put all appropriate validation on each field in schema
 - Add timestamps in user schema
 - Data Sanitization - Add api validation for each fields
+- Install validator
+- Explore validator  library function (npm library)and use  email , photoUrl, password for validation